aakgn/PySQIF/README.md

 Filing bug reports, proposing changes or additional features can be done on our [issues page](https://github.com/aakgn/PySQIF/issues)

-You can also contact Mario at ali.akgunphys@gmail.com.
+You can also contact Ali  at ali.akgunphys@gmail.com.